junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "It's funnier."
 He grins with teeth, shutting the door.
 There is the sound of bolts slamming.

-The place is drown by total darkness.
+The place is drown by complete darkness.

 <br>